AdaCore/gnatstudio/docs/users_guide/extending.rst

   the :guilabel:`Debug Information` switch is selected for :guilabel:`Make`, we need to force it for the compiler as well.

-  This tag supports the followin additional attributes:
+  This tag supports the following additional attributes:

   * :file:`master-page`, :file:`master-switch`, :file:`master-section`